syncfusion-content/asp.netmvc-docs/aspnetmvc/Localization.md

    ~~~

-5. Set the culture to Syncfusion UI components using **Locale** helper method as shown in below
+5. Set the culture to Syncfusion UI components using the **Locale** helper method as shown in the following:

    ~~~ cshtml